 On this page:

 The stillbirth or loss of a child shortly after birth is a difficult time for parents and family members.
 We acknowledge the emotional hardship you are faced with during this time.
-As a legal requirement, the birth of your child must be registered.

 If your baby died shortly after birth, you still need to register the birth of your child.
 You also have the option to purchase a birth certificate at this time.
 The funeral director will submit all relevant paperwork relating to the death and may make an application for the death certificate on your behalf.